 Types of Wheel Chocks

-Cheaper wheel chocks are often triangle-shaped or wedge-shaped.
-Sometimes they may be curved on one side to fit the wheel.
-This type of wheel chocks might be affordable, but they are still great for securing your RV.
-However, there may be situations where these aren’t your best choice.
+Cheaper options are often triangle-shaped or wedge-shaped.
+Sometimes they may be curved on one side to fit the tire shape better.
+This type might be affordable, but they are still great for securing your RV.
+However, there may be situations where wedge blocks aren’t the most favorable option.
 It will depend on the type of terrain you’re camping on.

-X-chocks are usually made of heavy-duty metal like steel, and they are x-shaped.
-They spread open, much like how a jack does, except that it spreads horizontally instead of vertically (like if you turned the jack sideways).
+X-chocks are usually made of heavy-duty metal such as steel and are x-shaped.
 There will be “faces” on each end of the X that press against the tires.
+They spread open, much like a jack, except they spread out horizontally rather than vertically (like if you turned the jack sideways).
 The force from this pressing is what keeps the tires from moving.
-These chocks are top-of-the-line, but they’re also the more expensive type.
+These chocks are top-of-the-line, but they’re also the most expensive type.

 Another type/shape is the one-step chock.
 It works like the x-chock, but you only need to adjust the bar to your desired width, sit it between the wheels, and step on it to lock it in place.
 They usually come with a cord of some type to easily pull them out of place when you’re ready to move.

-While the weight and wheel size capacity is an important factor for all chocks, it’s especially crucial for triangle or wedge chocks.
-Since these types of chocks are lightweight and often made of lightweight plastic, they’re only going to hold up so much under a heavy RV tire.
+While the weight and size capacity of your RV wheels is an important factor for all chocks, it’s especially crucial for triangle or wedge models.
+Since these types are lightweight and often made of plastic, they are only going to hold up so much under a heavy RV tire.
 Triangle and wedge chocks are also small, so a large RV tire could roll right over the chock instead of stopping.

-Other types of RV wheel chocks are made from metal, usually heavy-duty stainless steel.
-They won’t bend as easily, so they’re much more suitable for more substantial and larger RV tires.
-However, you’ll still want to check the size and weight restrictions to be on the safe side.
+Other types are made from metal, usually heavy-duty stainless steel.
+They won’t bend as easily, so they’re much more suitable for larger, more substantial RV tires.
+However, you’ll still want to check the size and weight restrictions before buying to be on the safe side.

 Other Features to Look Out For

-- Ease of Use – the easiest to use would be the plastic wedges.
+- Ease of use – the easiest to use are plastic wedges.

-- Rubber Bottom – on wedge/triangle chocks.
+- Rubber bottom – on wedge/triangle models.
 Provides the best friction.

-- Price – wedge/triangle chocks are the least expensive.
+- Price – wedge/triangle models are the least expensive.
 X-chocks are the most costly.

-Depending on the size of your rig and the incline/grade you’ll be parking on you’ll need a minimum of two.
+Depending on the size of your rig and the incline/grade you’ll be parking on you’ll need a minimum of two wheel chocks.
 For heavier recreational vehicles and/or steeper inclines, then up to four (or even more) may be needed for your back wheels as well.

-It’s not recommended to use these types of chocks on ice or snow terrains.
+It’s not recommended to use these types on ice or snow terrains.
 They work via friction, and friction is reduced on ice or snow.

-X-chocks or the one-step chock are excellent choices for this type of terrain.
+X-chocks or one-step chocks are excellent choices for this type of terrain.

-No rule or law says you must use wheel chocks, but it’s a smart choice to use them.
+No rule or law says you must, but it’s a smart choice to use them.
 They keep your RV still, so it’s not moving around as you and your family walk around in the RV.
-It’s also a lifesaver in case you accidentally park on an incline.
+It’s also a lifesaver in case you park on an incline.